AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/configure-proofing/create-manage-automated-workflow-templates.md

 Consider the following when you use an Automated Workflow template:

-1. `<li style="font-style: normal;">An Automated Workflow template's settings determine&nbsp;what you can do with the Automated Workflow for a proof.
-For example, if the Add a stage button disabled in the template, it is not visible as you work with the Automated Workflow settings for the proof. </li>` `<li style="font-style: normal;">When a person is added to a sage in an Automated Workflow template, but also already present as a reviewer on the proof, applying the template removes the reviewer from the stage.
-If you don't add another reviewer to the stage, a message will prompt you to add one. </li>` `<li style="font-style: normal;">Your ability to modify an Automated Workflow template depends on the template settings configured by the Workfront administrator, as described in <a href="#" class="MCXref xref selected">Create and manage Automated Workflow templates</a>.
-If the ability to modify the template is disabled, only the owner of the template can modify&nbsp;it.</li>`
+1. An Automated Workflow template's settings determine&nbsp;what you can do with the Automated Workflow for a proof.
+For example, if the Add a stage button disabled in the template, it is not visible as you work with the Automated Workflow settings for the proof.
+1. When a person is added to a sage in an Automated Workflow template, but also already present as a reviewer on the proof, applying the template removes the reviewer from the stage.
+If you don't add another reviewer to the stage, a message will prompt you to add one.
+1. Your ability to modify an Automated Workflow template depends on the template settings configured by the Workfront administrator, as described in [Create and manage Automated Workflow templates](#).
+If the ability to modify the template is disabled, only the owner of the template can modify&nbsp;it.

 For information about Automated Workflows, see [Automated Workflow overview](../../../review-and-approve-work/proofing/proofing-overview/automated-workflow.md).